idkman2021/Rimworld-TPatches/README.md

 ## Compatibility
 - Should be compatible with everything if you load it as low as possible.

 ## Bugs
-- Rottable filter isn't perfect and might contain some non-rottable food item, but only meals, so they fit in a fridge anyway.
+- Rottable filter might cause harmless duplicate xml node errors with certain mods.
+I fix them when I see them but I can't test all mods.
 - Disabling VFE Mechanoids designation category can cause a supposedly harmless red error.
 Something is still trying to access that category, but if I don't delete it, ther is just nothing there, and there is no XML referencing it.

 ## Info